 Hybrid powertrain still packs a decent punch

-Honda haven’t changed the power, because why fix something that isn’t broke right?
+Honda hasn’t changed the power, because why fix something that isn’t broke right?
 Power still comes from a 3.5-litre twin-turbo V6 engine mated to a pair of electric motors up front and an addition electric motor at the rear giving a combined 427kW and 646NM of torque.
 That equates to 0-100 km/h in “under 3 seconds” and a top speed of 305 km/h.
 Turn the Drive Mode selector to Sport and above and this thing slingshots you into the distance like no Honda has any right to do.
 It’s not quite as brutal in its acceleration as some of its rivals but it’s certainly more refined than say a NISMO GT-R. Some have criticised the NSX for unnecessarily being a hybrid but like many great cars it was just ahead of its time.
 It’s a generation ahead of Ferrari and McLaren, who’s next entry-level mid-engine supercars will undoubtedly adopt hybrid technology too.
 Honda was just thinking ahead.
 Sounds alright too, for a hybrid.

 Handles as well as a McLaren

 No, it really does.
-I’d say it’s about 95% the driving experience of a 570S without the unreliability, It’s that last 5% where the Mac’s more natural steering feel and greater sense of excitement edges the NSX out a tad.
+I’d say it’s about 95% the driving experience of a 570S without the unreliability, it’s that last 5% where the Mac’s more natural steering feel and greater sense of excitement edges the NSX out a tad.
 But that’s not to say the NSX isn’t capable because it truly is a phenomenal car.
 It might lack the drama of its more powerful (and more expensive) rivals but there’s no denying the NSX’s capabilities.
 The turn in is crisp and sharp, making it one of the most balanced supercars I’ve driven.
 The chassis is neutral and predictable giving you all the confidence to push it as far as you dare.
 The car’s limits are so high they’re beyond the reach of most drivers so in the real world you’ll get little to no understeer and oversteer only happens when you’re being foolish with the the throttle pedal.
 The NSX hides its 1745kg weight well, it’s as nimble as cars weighing much but also being completely planted and predictable.
 This is a car that like to be thrown around on your favourite road like a rag doll.

 For 2019 Honda gets stiffened stabiliser bars (26% up front and 19% at the rear), recalibrated software for the ESP and hybrid system, tweaked dampers for Quiet mode, uprated injectors, improved turbo heat management, and new Continental SportContact 6 tyres.
 All these changes made the 2020 NSX feel, as good as the old car if I’m being perfectly honest.
 You’d need to drive both back to back to notice any difference but the takeaway here is the NSX still handles as well as it did before.
 More importantly it still has the fun factor the old car did.
 It always left me smiling.